Scrum is a framework for implementing the principles of agile project management.

 Inspection: Evaluate and ImproveAs you’ll read in Sprint Retrospective below, evaluation for continuous improvement is built into every cycle of a scrum project.
 This enables the scrum team to find new and more efficient ways of delivering value with every sprint.

 Transparency: Clarity for All InvolvedVisibility on tasks in progress, a common language used by all team members, ongoing collaboration and communication, and clearly defined roles and responsibilities within the scrum team provide transparency throughout the sprint.
 It means that not only is everyone on the same page, they’re reading the same paragraph!

 Collaboration: Solve problems fasterScrum teams are self-organised and collaborative.
-They communicate with each other, and with the customer regularly to achieve better results.
-If a roadblock appears, the scrum team works together to solve the issue as quickly as possible, and enable return to productivity.
+They communicate with each other and with the customer regularly to achieve better results.
+If a roadblock appears, the scrum team works together to solve the issue as quickly as possible, and enable a return to productivity.

 Communication: Deliver what the customer needsScrum thrives on customer feedback!
 The scrum product owner works closely with the customer to determine, prioritise, and re-prioritise requirements throughout a project.
 The sprint review allows everyone involved to evaluate and refine requirements as the project progresses, so that the end product reflects exactly what the customer requires.

-Early and Frequent Value DeliverySprints and the whole mentality of the scrum framework focus on delivering value to the customer frequently, and from an early stage.
+Early and Frequent Value DeliveryThe whole mentality of the scrum framework focuses on delivering value to the customer frequently, and from an early stage.